 One cannot foretell just what tax requirements for responsible fiscal policy will be in the fiscal years 1967, 1968, and 1969, depending as they do on expenditures, receipts, and the economic situation.
 In fact, one cannot tell just what expenditures will be forced upon us by the automobile itself.
-How much will we have to spend to deal with such problems as highway safety, air pollution, and automobile graveyards f The other differences in the House bill from the President's recom-
+How much will we have to spend to deal with such problems as highway safety, air pollution, and automobile graveyards?
 The other differences in the House bill from the President's recommendation are relatively minor, and we concur in the House action.